Halley826/Images/README.md

 # Images
 ---
-there some pic used by other projects.
+there somes pic used by other projects.